silvacms/documentation/source/silva/extension/index.rst

   </configure>

-That's the last piece of required ZCML.
+If you use Grok, is the last required piece of :term:`ZCML`.

 Registration
 ````````````